charlyneburki/The-ALDI/introduction.md

 ## Introducing ...
 ALDI !

-We propose a new and improved index to rank, not countries, but local regions in the Greater London Area, in England.
-More particularly, we look at [wards](https://en.wikipedia.org/wiki/Wards_and_electoral_divisions_of_the_United_Kingdom) and boroughs which are both structural localities specific to England.
+We propose a new and improved index called _Advanced Life Development Index (ALDI)_ to rank, not countries, but local regions in the Greater London Area, UK.
+Particularly, we look at [wards](https://en.wikipedia.org/wiki/Wards_and_electoral_divisions_of_the_United_Kingdom) and boroughs which are both structural localities specific to England.
 Producing statistics at this level allows, among other things, to read which policies work best in those particular regions.

 The ALDI uses standard categories employed in the OECD's ranking: